 Applicants must submit an application along with an essay.
 They also need to provide two Christian character reference forms from a church leader or other person who can speak to the applicant’s Christian character.

-LCU is regionally accredited by the Higher Learning Commission (HLC).
+Lincoln Christian University is regionally accredited by the Higher Learning Commission (HLC).

 5. Clarks Summit University